Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBAuth/Readme.md

 Nooko3AuthTasks.getLoggedUserProfile(getApplicationContext(), listener);
 ```

-This API call will return the profile of the actual authenticated user in the form of a `NKAuthUser`.
+This API call will return the profile of the actual authenticated user in the form of a `MBAuthUser`.

-**BE AWARE** that if you call this method before a login you will receive an error because there is no user authenticated, so make sure an user is authenticated before calling this API (you can easily achieve this by calling `NKCommonMethods.hasLoggedIn(context)`).
+**BE AWARE** that if you call this method before a login you will receive an error because there is no user authenticated, so make sure an user is authenticated before calling this API (you can easily achieve this by calling `MBCommonMethods.hasLoggedIn(context)`).